 A manager with good skills will reflect on things like implicit bias and the best way to talk to employees to overcome language or cultural barriers.
 He or she has well-developed listening skills (information gathering and reflection) and gives thoughtful feedback (appropriate response).
 Thoughtful feedback means ingrained, automatic responses, often reflecting conscious and unconscious biases to some degree, are avoided.

 Leaders who develop positive behaviors do so by monitoring and controlling their information processing.
 They intentionally assess cultural biases at the moment of communication.
 Leaders who are skilled at metacognition are more likely to engage employees, develop a high level of trust, successfully resolve conflicts, and make better strategic decisions.

 Metacognitive ability is a skill all leaders need, from the executive level to the frontline supervisors.
 It takes practice to develop this ability.
-Most people respond on auto-pilot, rather than stopping to assess their beliefs and assumptions about events, conversations and people.
+Most people respond like auto-pilot, rather than stopping to assess their beliefs and assumptions about events, conversations, and people.
 Have you ever stepped back from an event and tried to consciously observe your thoughts like an impartial viewer?
 Or do you often respond off-the-cuff while having self-congratulatory thoughts that you’re the boss and can say what you want?

 Leaders need ongoing 24/7 access to development tools of all kinds, including those focused on metacognition and effective communication skills.
 Keeping information available at all times enables leadership development at all times.

 The first step in developing metacognitive ability is to develop cognitive knowledge.
 This is simply becoming aware of your thought processes.
 Unless you learn to stop and assess thoughts, you won’t be able to identify your automatic thought process.